diku-dk/libhip/README.md

 jupyter notebook
 ```
 Further, [install](https://wildmeshing.github.io/ftetwild/) the fTetWild library using CMake on your machine.
+Finall, [clone](https://github.com/erleben/libisl.git) the libisl library on your machine.
 ## Citation
 Please cite this work by using this reference: